andreluizbvs/VoxarMPS/README.md

 - (1) Choose two or three dimensions simulations;

-- (2) Type of execution: sequentially, parallelized through OpenMP or

-parallelized through CUDA;
+- (2) Type of execution: sequentially, parallelized through OpenMP or parallelized through CUDA;

 - (3) Select from a set of previously built simulation scenarios;

 - (4) Choose from two possible fluid compressibility approaches;

-- By selecting Fully Incompressible, (5) and (6) will be enabled, which

-numerically improve calculations and stabilize fluid pressure;
+- By selecting Fully Incompressible, (5) and (6) will be enabled, which numerically improve calculations and stabilize fluid pressure;

 - (7) Check to employ the SPS-LES turbulence model;

-- (8) Can only the enabled if the chosen test scenario is a multiphase

-system.
-If checked, the second fluid in the simulation will present
+- (8) Can only be enabled if the chosen test scenario is a multiphase system.
+If checked, the second fluid in the simulation will present viscoplastic properties;

-viscoplastic properties;

-- In (9), (10), (11) and (12) the density and viscosity values of the

-two fluids in the simulation can be set;
+- In (9), (10), (11) and (12) the density and viscosity values of the two fluids in the simulation can be set;

 - (13) Sets the time-step duration;

 - (14) Sets how long the simulation will last in real-world time;

-- (15) Generates the output VTU files with all kinds of particles

-present in the simulation;
+- (15) Generates the output VTU files with all kinds of particles present in the simulation;

-- (16) Generates the output VTU files with only fluid particles
+- (16) Generates the output VTU files with only fluid particles information;

-information;

 - (17) starts the generating the simulation;